BCM-DLDCC/nursa/README.md

 NURSA
 =====
 Welcome to the Nuclear Receptor Signaling Atlas (NURSA) open source code repository.
-Please refer to the Supplementary Materials directory for instructions on deploying NURSA3 and associated software.
+Please refer to the Supplementary Materials directory for NURSA3 object models and the NURSA3 deployment model.

-The NURSA3 Deployment Guide provides instructions on required middleware and environment configurations for NURSA3 deployments.
+Please refer to the Wiki for the NURSA3 Deployment Guide, which provides instructions on required middleware and environment configurations for NURSA3 deployments, and the NURSA3 architecture.

-The other documents provided in the Supplementary Materials directory are a NURSA3 architecture doc, NURSA3 deployment model, and object models for the NURSA3 core, common synonyms, molecules, and clinical.
 Please refer questions to the issues page.

 Regards,